Games for Windows – Live: Availability

-As of February 10, 2015 Games for Windows – Live is available in 42 countries/territories.
+As of February 10, 2015 Games for Windows – Live was available in 42 countries/territories.
 Users in other countries can access Live by creating a Gamertag using an address from a supported country, although no technical support is available outside of the supported countries.
 Since Games for Windows – Live is based on the Xbox Live service, availability is exactly identical to the regional availability of Xbox Live.
 The Marketplace is not available for all of these regions.

 Controversies

 After the official announcement of Games for Windows – Live, many PC gamers were upset with Microsoft's move to charge PC gamers a fee of $49.99 to use the service.
 Many PC gamers felt this move was unfair, as playing online and many of the other services GFWL offered has, for the most part, always been free on the PC.
 Microsoft later began offering the service free of charge, after many complaints from PC gamers were made.

 After the announcement that the PC release of Dark Souls would use Games for Windows – Live, fans started up a petition to have the game released without the service attached.
 The online petition gained over 20,000 signatures in under a week, reflecting a notable public dislike of the service among PC gamers.
 The game would move to Steamworks in 2014.

-Many Grand Theft Auto IV users who bought their game via Steam had trouble activating CD-keys in-game via the integrated Games for Windows – Live client.
-In January 2020, the game was removed from sale on Steam, with Rockstar Games stating "With Microsoft no longer supporting Games For Windows Live, it is no longer possible to generate the additional keys needed to continue selling the current version of the game."
-The next month, Rockstar announced that on March 19, 2020, that an updated version of GTA IV named 'Grand Theft Auto IV: The Complete Edition' without Games for Windows Live would replace the previous version.
+In January 2020, Grand Theft Auto IV was removed from sale on Steam, with Rockstar Games stating "With Microsoft no longer supporting Games for Windows – Live, it is no longer possible to generate the additional keys needed to continue selling the current version of the game."
+In February, Rockstar announced that on March 19, an updated version named Grand Theft Auto IV: The Complete Edition, without Games for Windows – Live, would replace the previous version.
 The online leaderboards and multiplayer were removed as they relied on GFWL services to function.
 The Rockstar Games Launcher is now required to launch the game, which acts as a replacement for the DRM and achievements features of GFWL.

+In 2014, Fallout 3 and Fallout 3: Game of the Year Edition were rendered inoperable due to their reliance on GFWL's digital rights management.
+In 2021, a patch was released for the Steam versions of both games that removed GFWL entirely.
+This patch allowed the game to launch without third-party modification, but prevented some players from accessing DLC initially purchased through the service.